explosion/projects/tutorials/ner_double/README.md

 earlier annotations**.
 This means that if you combine multiple models the first one takes precedence.

+Consider this example sentence:

+> My name is John Benz and I remove weeds from my garden.

-The sample text for this model shows and example of the effects that can have.
-"Benz" is a surname, but it also resembles the slang term "benzos" for a kind of drug. "weed" can of course refer to marijuana.
+This sample text shows some of the effects that can have.
+"Benz" is a surname, but it also resembles the slang term "benzos" for a kind of drug.
+"Weed" can of course refer to marijuana.
 If the normal NER model runs first it will flag "John Benz" as a PERSON, but if the drug model is run first "Benz" will be marked as a DRUG and "John" will be ignored.

 Play around with the different models and see how the order affects the annotations.
+You can play with the model interactively using this command:

+    spacy project run visualize-model

 You can combine models using the configs, but it's also possible to do it in code.
 In code it looks like this: